azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 ### **Step 4 of 7.
 Setup central scanning identity**

 The AzTS setup performs daily scans of your subscriptions for security controls.
 To do the scanning, it requires a central multi-tenant AAD (Azure Active Directory) application in Host tenant.
-Later SPN (Service principal) of the same applicaton needs to be created in each target tenant and will have 'Reader' access on subscriptions in each target tenant.
+Later SPN (Service principal) of the same application needs to be created in each target tenant and will have 'Reader' access on subscriptions in each target tenant.

 Before creating central multi-tenant AAD app, please log in to Azure account and Azure Active Directory (AAD) where you want to host the AzTS solution using the following PowerShell command.